jannalulu/llm-forecasting-benchmark/to-do.md

   [] Run Brier score analysis etc.
 [x] Download data for aibq4 from server
 [x] Refactor direct prediction and narrative prediction code

+# Paper
+[] Frame as the models are getting better every iteration --> correlates with other benchmarks?
+[] Point out that log scores are better than Brier scores [] Community prediction of pros were higher than community prediction of bots